-See ANSI/AIHA Z10-2012, American National Standard for Occupational Health and Safety

-Management Systems, for reference.
+See ANSI/AIHA Z10-2012, American National Standard for Occupational Health and Safety Management Systems, for reference. communication among affected workers and support personnel in hyperbaric conditions where unassisted voice communication is inadequate.

-- that informs workers exposed to hyperbaric conditions of any hazardous occurrences or conditions that might affect their safety, including hyperbaric incidents, gas releases, equipment failures, earth or rock slides, cave-ins, flooding, fires, or explosions. - 2.
-Traylor JV would have to provide a power-assisted means of communication among affected workers and support personnel in hyperbaric conditions where unassisted voice communication is inadequate. - (a) Traylor JV would have to use an independent power supply for powered communication systems, and these systems would have to operate such that use or disruption of any one phone or signal location will not disrupt the operation of the system from any other location. - (b) Traylor JV would have to test communication systems at the start of each shift and as necessary thereafter to ensure proper operation.
+- a.
+Traylor would have to use an independent power supply for powered communication systems, and these systems would have to operate such that use or disruption of any one phone or signal location will not disrupt the operation of the system from any other location. - b.
+Traylor would have to test communication systems at the start of each shift and as necessary thereafter to ensure proper operation.